jumboduck/squirrel/README.md

     -   The rating gives the review a score between 1 and 5 and is required.
     -   The review can be made a favorite.
     -   An image can be chosen with a file selector.
 Only image will be accepted, and will be uploaded to [cloudinary](https://cloudinary.com/) via its API to be displayed on the entry's page.
+    -   On a mobile device, the user has the option between using the device's camera or a photo from their library.
     -   Tags can be added with a tooltip created in javascript.
 These cannot contain special characters.
 The chosen tags will be added to a hidden field, separated by commas, to be added to the database.

 -   If a review is added without an image, a default image will be set for this review